 Equation (10) can be estimated via OLS because the dependent and independent variables are not simultaneously determined.
-If the change in actual GDP were used instead of the change in expected GDP, the response and independent variables would be simultaneously determined.
-Because quarterly GDP statistics are the accumulation of economic output over three months, it is impossible to disentangle the output produced before an FOMC announcement-and hence pre-determined at the time of the announcement-from the output produced after the announcement.
+If the change in actual GDP were used instead of the change in expected GDP, this would not be the case.
+Because quarterly GDP statistics are the accumulation of economic output over three months, it is impossible to disentangle the output produced before an FOMC announcement and hence pre-determined at the time of the announcement-from the output produced after the announcement.
 By contrast a monthly series of GDP forecast revisions side-steps simultaneous determination by subtracting forecasts made before the announcement from those made after.
 The resulting forecast revision brackets the FOMC announcement and can estimate the effect of policy on perceptions about economy activity.
 In fact, researchers exclude monetary shock observations in the first several business days of the month to ensure that the Blue Chip survey was completed prior to an FOMC announcement (see Appendix B for more details).